iamericfletcher/iamericfletcher/README.md

 Figuring out where I can add value is one of my guiding principles.
 My motivation to succeed, enthusiasm to communicate and learn, and love of problem-solving allow me to step into any situation.

-In my free time, I am busy teaching myself the `R`, `Python`, `JavaScript`, `C#`, and `C++` programming languages.
+In my free time, I am busy teaching myself to program.
 My overarching goal is to deepen my problem-solving abilities while broadening my administratively focused skill set with the ability to harness data science techniques to help my Executive, or fellow team members, derive insight from data.
 Eventually, I would also like to inspire other administrative professionals to learn how to code!

 Other hobbies of mine include running, biking, swimming, and jump roping.

-- 👯 I’m looking to collaborate on `R` or `Python` projects.
+- 👯 I’m looking to collaborate on `R`, `Java`, or `Python` projects.
 - 😄 Pronouns: He, Him, His
 - ⚡ Fun fact: I was the first male diver at Pace University!